sada-kubsad/NetworkDesign/README.md

 3. Setup AVS environment
 4. Link AVS to ER GW created in Azure from step 2
 5. Setup ARS in Azure
+6. Setup HCX
-6. Move a test VM from Austin to AVS
+7. Move a test VM from Austin to AVS

-## Phase 2: Move VPN Tunnels, one at a time from on-prem to Azure
+## Phase 2: Layer 3 Cutover (Internet and VPN Tunnels), one at a time from on-prem to Azure
 ### Solution Description:
 - Build out the hub in Azure
 - Move the VPN Tunnels, one at a time from on-prem to Azure